tmforum/DataModelDocumentation/docs/Common/Response.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Common/Response.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `body` : The body of the response.
+For example for an HTTP response might contain HTML for rendering.
+  - Mandatory
+- `header` : Items included in the header of the response.
+For example for an HTTP response might contain negotiated locale.

--
+  - Mandatory

-### This schema references the following schemas directly:

-This schema does not reference any other Schemas

-### This schema references directly or indirectly by the following schemas:
+- `statusCode` : The status of the response.
+For example for an HTTP response would be codes such as 200, 400, etc.

--
+  - Optional

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon